zongyi-li/zongyi-li.github.io/_pages/about.md

 Recently, I have been working on developing deep learning methods for partial differential equations.
 I am fortunate to be supported by the Kortschak Scholars Program.

-I was an undergrad at Washington University in St. Louis, double-majoring in computer science and mathematics with a minor in Jazz.
+I was an undergrad at Washington University in St. Louis (2015-2019), double-majoring in computer science and mathematics with a minor in Jazz.
 I was privileged to be advised by [Brendan Juba](https://www.cse.wustl.edu/~bjuba/) and [Xiang Tang](https://www.math.wustl.edu/~xtang/).